-Toronto-born food writer and Top Chef judge Gail Simmons recently got involved with #TakeOutHate, a social campaign to combat the discrimination facing minority-owned restaurants.
+Toronto‑born food writer and Iron Chef Canada host and chef Gail Simmons recently got involved with #TakeOutHate, a social campaign to combat the discrimination facing Asian restaurants.
 We asked her about the campaign’s origins and what she stocks in her New York City pantry – including ingredients inspired by a trip to Japan last year.”

 enRoute On top of the crisis all restaurants are facing, Asian restaurants are suffering from pandemic–driven discrimination.
 How did you get involved?